New COVID-19 Relief Bill Benefits College Students

 How the New Stimulus Package Impacts College Students

 While Biden hoped the ambitious COVID-19 relief package would garner at least some GOP support, Senate Republicans unanimously disapproved of it, with many warning of "the risks of too much 'stimulus,'" including higher prices and higher interest rates.
-They argue that funds should focus on ending the pandemic and that payments should target only individuals below a certain income threshold.

 Republicans also point to hundreds of billions of dollars in unspent funds, saying schools and other institutions should take advantage of money already approved in previous relief packages before the government issues more.